melezhik/jc/README.md

 returns target state as `target_state' http header, one of these:

-    - OK
-    - FAIL
-    - IN_PROCESS
+    - pending # wait for scheduller to run target install
+    - install # target is being installed currently
+    - ok # target successfully installed
+    - fail # failed to install target